 “Mr. Hogan’s failure to disclose the Seagate suit raises issues of bias that Samsung should have been allowed to explore,” Samsung said in its request for a new trial.
 The company also said Hogan’s public statements after the verdict suggest he failed to answer the court’s questions truthfully to “secure a seat on the jury.”

 The Aug.
 24 verdict is part of a global fight for dominance in the $219 billion global smartphone market.
-The world’s two biggest makers of high-end phones have accused each other of copying designs and technology for mobile devices (AAPL) and are waging patent battles on four continents.
+The world’s two biggest makers of high-end phones have accused each other of copying designs and technology for mobile devices (AAPL:US) and are waging patent battles on four continents.

 “It is very hard to get a jury verdict thrown out for juror misconduct,” Mark Lemley, a Stanford Law School professor, said in an e-mail.
 “If he truthfully answered the questions he was asked, Samsung will have a hard time proving bias.”